Adviser, National Trust, Historic Interior Decoration

-As part of our aim to capture 21st century memories, we’ve interviewed the Knole Project team, as well as its many advisers, consultants and contractors.
+As part of our aim to capture 21st century memories, we’ve interviewed the Inspired by Knole Project team, as well as its many advisers, consultants and contractors.
 Eddy Sackville-West’s suite of rooms opened to the public in June 2016, a milestone in the ‘Inspired by Knole’ Project.

 In this excerpt, recorded in 2015, Knole’s Curator, Emma Slocombe and James Finlay, Adviser to the National Trust on historic interior decoration, discuss their work on deciding on the colour for the rooms and their discovery of a shade of paint and its special finish.